How you can help as a Support Group Facilitator

 - Support the goals of PSBC in local communities with an emphasis on providing information, support and fellowship for people with Parkinson’s and their families.

 - Provide PSBC with updated group lists, including addresses, telephone numbers, and email addresses on an annual basis.

 - Be guided by the suggestions and decisions of PSBC staff.

 - Attend training/education provided by PSBC about Parkinson’s disease and enhancing facilitator’s skills, including quarterly facilitator teleconferences.

-Parkinson Society British Columbia is actively recruiting a volunteer Support Group Facilitator to assist in strengthening the Parkinson's community in Surrey.
+Parkinson Society British Columbia is actively recruiting volunteer Support Group Facilitators.

 For more information about this position, please contact: